mspronesti/mspronesti-noshow/README.md

 - 🧑‍💼 Intern at Amadeus IT Group, Nice
 - 🎓 Studying Computer Science Engineering at Polytechnic University of Turin :it:
 - ✈  Studying Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
 - 💻  Mainly interested in Machine Learning, High-performance computing and Data Engineering.
-Lately got passionate about Quantum computing.
+Lately got passionate about Quantum AI.
 - :penguin: Linux and open-source enthusiast
 - 🌱 Learning [go](https://go.dev) 🦫 in my spare time